 Example of a Recent Roundup Lawsuit

 Ohio resident Gene Wyatt became one of the most recent plaintiffs in the ongoing Roundup litigation.
 Wyatt filed a Roundup lawsuit in the Southern District of Ohio against Monsanto on November 18, 2021.
-Wyatt’s case was subsequently transferred into the Roundup MDL in the Northern District of California.
+Wyatt’s case was subsequently transferred to the Roundup MDL in the Northern District of California.

 The Future of Roundup Lawsuits

 Bayer has already presented this argument to the 9th Circuit and lost.
 Now Bayer is asking the U.S. Supreme Court to consider the issue.
-In August Bayer filed a petition for certiorari with the Supreme Court in the Hardeman appeal.
+In August, Bayer filed a petition for certiorari with the Supreme Court in the Hardeman appeal.